aspose-total/Aspose.Total-Products/total/en/cpp/conversion/doc-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOC to PPT or Online App" h2="Export DOC to PPT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for C++ is a powerful file automation API that enables developers to automate the conversion of DOC to PPT files.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used together to achieve this goal.

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOC to PPT conversion while using two of it's APIs.
-Load your DOC using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPT.
+Using Aspose.Words for C++, developers can load a DOC file and convert it to HTML.
+This HTML can then be loaded via the PowerPoint manipulation C++ API, Aspose.Slides for C++, to create a new presentation.
+The new presentation can then be saved as a PPT file.

+The Aspose.Total for C++ API is a great tool for developers who need to automate the conversion of DOC to PPT files.
+It is easy to use and provides a reliable and efficient way to achieve this goal.
+With its two APIs, Aspose.Words for C++ and Aspose.Slides for C++, developers can quickly and easily convert DOC to PPT files with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}